jibinjohn0803/Crop-Recommendation-and-Disease-Classification/README.md

 ### Project Structure
 This project has four major parts :
-1. Maximize Crop Yield Using AI.ipynb - This contains code for development/training of Machine Learning models and saving it for futher use.
+1. Maximize Crop Yield Using AI.ipynb - This contains code for development/training of Machine Learning models and saving it for further use.
 2. app.py - This contains Flask APIs that receives crop details through GUI, computes the precited value based on our model and returns it.
 4. templates - This folder contains the HTML template to allow user to enter crop details (images as well) to predict ideal crop (or disease identification for images).